 Dr Sarah Krantz

-I am a Chartered Counselling Psychologist and Integrative Psychotherapist.
+I am a Chartered Counselling Psychologist, Integrative Psychotherapist and Mindfulness Teacher.
 As well as having my own private practice, I have worked as an honorary counsellor in a number of corporate, medical and voluntary settings.
-I now see clients in Westbury Park, Clifton and College Green.
-In addition to my private practice, I am also a research supervisor for the Doctorate in Counselling Psychology and Psychotherapy at Metanoia Institute/Middlesex University.
+Please note that I am currently only working online via Zoom/FaceTime.

 I bring together a number of complementary approaches (including CBT, EMDR and mindfulness if appropriate) to help you become more aware of what is going on both in and around you.
 I focus on how your experiences in the present reflect patterns from your past - and together we will explore how your body, emotions and behavioural patterns are inter-related.
 This will help you to learn more about yourself so you can resolve and move on from issues that are holding you back.

 These might include: depression, anxiety, panic attacks, addictions, relationship problems, eating disorders, low self-esteem, trauma, bereavement, bullying, stress, sexual dysfunction, fears and phobias.
 If you have experienced trauma, we may discuss the suitability of Eye Movement Desensitisation and Reprocessing (EMDR) - see below.

 Eye Movement Desensitisation and Reprocessing (EMDR) therapy is one of the most significant, exciting and innovative developments for decades in the treatment of trauma-related conditions.
 It is supported by extensive research and is recommended for the treatment of PTSD by the National Institute of Clinical Excellence (NICE), the World Health Organisation (WHO) and the International Society for Traumatic Stress Studies (ISTSS).